-This diagram is borrowed from Bristol City Council's Statement of Community Involvement.
+&lt;sup>4 This diagram is borrowed from Bristol City Council's Statement of Community Involvement.

-- 4.12 Submission is the stage at which the documents are submitted for examination.
+- 4.11 At Publication (or Final Proposals), the local authority is required to publish the documents it proposes to submit to the Secretary of State.
+These documents include the draft development plan document and any changes to the proposals map; a sustainability appraisal report, reports on community involvement and any other relevant supporting documents.
+It is expected that interested parties will make representations.
+This process should assist local authorities to review the representations and to consider what, if any changes should be made to the draft development plan document before submission.
+These must be taken into account by the inspector at the examination. - 4.12 Submission is the stage at which the documents are submitted for examination.
 Once the representations have been summarised, all specific documentation and information should be submitted to the Secretary of State with the representations that have been received in addition to the development plan document. - 4.13 The Examination stage is when an independent inspector considers whether the development plan document complies with the legislation, i.e. has been prepared in accordance with the Local Development Scheme and in compliance with the Statement of Community Involvement and the Regulations; has been subject to sustainability appraisal; has regard to national policy; conforms generally to the Regional Spatial Strategy; and has regard to any sustainable community strategy for its area.
-The inspector must also consider whether the document is sound, i.e. - - justified - effective - consistent with national policy. - 4.14 Having overseen the organisation of the examination in public, the inspector then presides over a series of hearings on matters that require consideration, and can hear submissions from interested parties.
+The inspector must also consider whether the document is sound, i.e. - - positively prepared. - justified - effective - consistent with national policy - 4.14 Having overseen the organisation of the examination in public, the inspector then presides over a series of hearings on matters that require consideration, and can hear submissions from interested parties.
 There is then a period the inspector to write a Report of the examination.
 When this is completed, it is binding on the local authority.
 Subject to the inspector's findings, the authority is then able to decide on Adoption of the development plan document, having incorporated any amendments arising from the inspector's report and published the document in its final form.
-A six-week period for legal challenge exists at this stage, after which the Development Plan Document can be formally adopted and incorporated into the Local Development Framework.
+A six-week period for legal challenge exists at this stage, after which the Development Plan Document can be formally adopted and incorporated into the Local Plan.